ietf-wg-asdf/SDF/sdf.md

 ## Elements of an SDF model

-The SDF language uses seven predefined Class Name Keywords for modeling connected Things, six of which are illustrated in {{fig-class-2}} (the seventh class `sdfProduct` is similar enough to `sdfThing` that it would look the same in the figure).
+The SDF language uses six predefined Class Name Keywords for modeling connected Things which are illustrated in {{fig-class-2}}.

 ~~~ plantuml-utxt
 sdfThing --> "0+" sdfObject : hasObject